 House Codes for Rental Property (Landlord Checklist)

 You own a property and thinking of starting a rental business.
 Or, you may be an experienced landlord who is doing it for a long time.
-But there can be a chance that your rental property is not up to code or maybe you are not sure about it.
+But there can be a chance that your rental property is not up to code.
 As per laws, you are required to maintain a minimum standard of habitability at the property which is governed by the house codes of the rental property.
-Violate the codes and see your tenants sue you for breaking the landlord-tenant laws in no time.
+Violation of codes can cause serious legal complications if ever there occurs a health or safety hazard at your property.
+Your tenants then can sue you for breaking the landlord-tenant laws and not keeping up with the warranty of habitability.

 Local House Codes for Rental Property